unknownpersonog/YogAPI/README.md

 | Parameter | Type     | Description                       |
 | :-------- | :------- | :-------------------------------- |
 | `discordId`      | `string` | **Required**.
 Discord ID to assign VPS to. |

+### These API routes can change without being updated on every updated, check code for better infomation